 Final Expense Insurance For Bipolar Disorder

+Bipolar disorder pre-existing conditions can be confusing to you when you are shopping for the best final expense insurance.
+You will have a ton of questions.
+The main question that we face daily is, Is bipolar disorder a pre-existing condition?
 Above all, we are very happy to tell you that getting low-cost burial or final expense insurance after being diagnosed with bipolar disorder will be easy.

+Is bipolar disorder a pre-existing condition?
+YES!
 In fact, it is a qualified health impairment that we specialize in.

 In addition, being diagnosed as bipolar may have some major life-changing impacts… It is a pre-existing medical condition in the eyes of the carrier.

+Can you get life insurance with mental illness?
+Yes, Absolutely!
 Moreover, read on and you will shortly learn that being manic depressive will have very little to none effect on the qualities of coverage you will be offered.

 In general, insurance companies will readily offer the lowest rates with immediate insurance coverage to an applicant with bipolar disorder.
 It’s not common for insurance companies to look closely at bipolar applicants or any other mental health consumers.

-Al in all, the lowest rates with immediate insurance coverage from day 1 are called “simplified”, “preferred” or “level” depending on the insurance company.
+All in all, the lowest rates with immediate insurance coverage from day 1 are called “simplified”, “preferred” or “level” depending on the insurance company.